 However, scientific activities and research go beyond the theological disciplines: historians, musicians, medical scholars and scientists are found among the canons as well.

-Following a long tradition at the monastery, the confrères share their broad range of knowledge as academic teachers and acquire new knowledge in the various theological disciplines.
+Following a long tradition at the abbey, the confrères share their broad range of knowledge as academic teachers and acquire new knowledge in the various theological disciplines.